r3dhun9/IDARustler/README.md

 ## Limitation

-The fixer is worked based on the known strings and hases, if the rust binary wipes its strings during the compile time (E.g. Obfuscated or encrypted.) the fixer might not be worked.
+The fixer is worked based on the known strings and hashes, if the rust binary wipes its strings during the compile time (E.g. Obfuscated or encrypted.) the fixer might not be worked.